duopeng/protoSpaceJAM-readthedocs/docs/source/algorithm.rst

 -----------------
 Silent mutations are included in the DNA donor to (1) prevent the edited genome from being recut and (2) facilitate payload insertion when the cut-to-insert distance is inevitably large.
 |There are three recoding intesities: full, prevent recut, and none.
+|
+In full recoding, the cut-to-insert region is recoded to facilitate payload insertion.
+The gRNA and split gRNA (payload homology arm chimeric region) are recoded
+|The prevent recut intensity differs from full by the lack of recoding in the cut-to-insert region

 .. figure:: /_static/images/recode.png
    :width: 100%